 Tertiary sources are like the summary of the summary.
 They compile and summarize information from primary and secondary sources.
 These sources include:

-When tasked with a research paper, the process of finding reliable sources is a critical step in building a strong foundation for your work.
+When tasked with writing a research paper, the process of finding reliable sources is a critical step in building a strong foundation for your work.

 Here's a step-by-step guide on how to effectively find sources that will enhance the quality and credibility of your research: